MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0504-Creating device inventory reports.md

 4. Sign in as **`admin@yourtenant.onmicrosoft.com`** with the tenant Admin password.

-5. In the Microsoft Endpoint Manager admin center, select **Devices** from the navigation bar.
+5. In the Microsoft Intune admin center, select **Devices** from the navigation bar.

 6. In the Devices navigation pane, select **All devices** and in the details pane, select the **SEA-WS1** entry.